aquesidilly/Movie-App/readme.md

 Acceptance Criteria:

-  * Site Logo to be displayed on the main navigation bar on all pages.
+  * Site Login to be displayed on the main navigation bar on all pages.
   * Home Page to display Website Title and information to the user on the purpose of the site.
 Implementation: